Updated: August 28, 2023 - 8 min read

 How do they work together?

-While their roles don’t overlap necessarily, a PM and PMM will find themselves working together.
-Both have to have a deep understanding of the customer, so analysing and sharing information together keeps them on the same page.
+While their roles don’t overlap necessarily, a Product Manager and Product Marketing Manager will find themselves working together.
+Both have to have a deep understanding of the customer, so analyzing and sharing information together keeps them on the same page.

 One of the more tangible things they’ll work on together are buyer personas, which help define users.
-A PM will use these to inform how the product should be made and how it can best solve user problems, whereas a PMM will use them to work out how to best reach the users.
+A Product Manager will use these to inform how the product should be made and how it can best solve user problems, whereas a Product Marketing Manager will use them to work out how to best reach the users.
 There’s no point trying to engage with your core audience on TikTok if they’re 70+ years old!

 Let’s get into the nitty-gritty.